nodejsgithubuser/nodejsgithubuser.github.io/README.md

+# My Online Profile

 This webpage is for listing my personal projects and other information.

 ## Interests/Skills
-Web Development mainly using Node.js/Express and .NET(MVC, Razor).
+Web development mainly using Node.js/Express and .NET(MVC, Razor).
 I have experience using many of the popular front-end JavaScript frameworks such as React and Angular.
 I am knowledgeable of relational and non-relational databases (Mongo, Postgres, etc.).
 I am knowledgeable of popular JavaScript build tools such as Webpack, Babel, Gulp.
 I have experience constructing REST APIs and have studied some other API frameworks such as GraphQL.

 Some other things I have studied recently include: Redux, PHP, Unity, Blazor.